vga101/gaiasky/README.md

 ####1.2.3 OS X - Mac

-For OS X we provide a `gaiasky_macos_0_704b_d327966.dmg` file which is installed by unpacking into the Applications folder.
+For OS X we provide a `gaiasky_macos_<version>.dmg` file which is installed by unpacking into the Applications folder.
+Get it [here](https://zah.uni-heidelberg.de/gaia/outreach/gaiasandbox/downloads/).
 Once unpacked, the installer will come up, just follow its instructions.

 ####1.2.4 Compressed (TGZ) package

-A `gaiasky-[version].tgz` package file is also provided.
+A `gaiasky-<version>.tgz` package file is also provided.
 It will work in all systems but you need to unpack it yourself and create the desired shortcuts.
 In **Windows**, use an archiver software (7zip, iZArc, etc.) to unpack it.

 In **Linux** and **OS X**, you can use:
 ```
-mkdir [target-directory]/
-tar zxvf gaiasky-[version].tgz -C [target-directory]/
+tar zxvf gaiasky-<version>.tgz
 ```